REEXPOSE VS REEFLEX PRO CAMERA VS REEHELD

 Note: the shutter speed of any iPhone device is currently limited to 1 second by the manufacturer.
 There's no way one can go beyond that, hence the reason for the need of computational photography to obtain long exposure photography.

-It is currently NOT possible to shoot photos in 48MP with the Bayer RAW format (the classic RAW format).
+It is currently NOT possible to shoot photos in 48MP with the industry Bayer RAW format (the classic RAW format).

 No- there's no way one can adjust the aperture of the iPhone's cameras, as those are fixed and cannot be changed by the user.